drdavidf/Cuis-Smalltalk-Turingol/README.md

 # Using

-When the window opens click on the background, select `Erudite...`, then `Read...`, and finally `Turingol manual`.
+There are two sources of documentation for this system.
+The first, included in the repository itself (see above), is a Word document with a Hebrew version of the users guide.
+An English version will be added shortly.
-The manual explains how to write programs, how to run the simulator, and how to see a diagram of the compiled state machine.
+The manual explains how to write programs, how to run the simulator, and how to see the state machine's diagram.

+In addition, there is a user guide in the program itself.
+To access this guide, click on the background, select `Erudite...`, then `Read...`, and finally `Turingol manual`.
+This guide only explains the Turingol language.